ces-unsw-edu-au/cesdata/docusite/src/pages/how-to-Katana.md

 Please check [Katana User’s documentation](https://unsw-restech.github.io/index.html).

-Here some useful tips
+Here some useful tips:

 ## Log-in / authentication

+To apply for an account in Katana you can send an email to the [UNSW IT Service Centre](mailto:ITServiceCentre@unsw.edu.au) giving your zID, your role within UNSW and the name of your supervisor or head of your research group.

-In Linux I set up my bash terminal to recognize my zID (as env variable `$zID`) and set up [SSH Public key authentication](https://www.ssh.com/ssh/public-key-authentication).
+In Linux and MacOSX I set up my bash terminal to recognize my zID (as env variable `$zID`) and set up [SSH Public key authentication](https://www.ssh.com/ssh/public-key-authentication).

 ## Copying files